 In general, I believe the book of Revelation can be accurately and adequately interpreted apart from the Old Testament.
 As I already talked about, I believe the Olivet Discourse of the NT provides a good general guide.
 But don’t misunderstand, it’s not that the OT can’t and doesn’t shed light.
 It does!
 For example, the mention of “God and Magog” in Rev 20:8, is obviously a reference to Ezekiel 38 and 39.
 However, it’s not necessary to know those two chapters in order to correctly identify the war of Rev 20:7-9.
-Other examples where the OT is significant are Rev 4, Rev 11:3-4 and Rev 13:1-2, and the references to Babylon.
+Other examples where the OT is significant are Rev 4, Rev 11:3-4, Rev 13:1-2, and the references to Babylon.
 You’ll see that discussion in the commentary.

 However, since the NT fulfills and interprets the OT, we can confidently interpret and understand most of Revelation without the aid of the OT.
 Too much reliance on the OT – without a NT context – can result in a disastrous interpretation of this book.
 I believe we fall into much confusion when we try to interpret this book according to our understanding of the OT.
 That, of course, applies to all of the NT.
 We cannot accurately understand the NT if we start with an OT understanding.
 If we start with the OT, we end up with an OT understanding — and that’s not what we want!